Co-Authored by Sharath Patil

 To avoid harm to U.S. interests, the USTR instituted tariff exclusions for certain U.S. imports that would otherwise be subject to tariffs.
 While exclusions were broad and used heavily by importers during much of the last few years, the exclusions almost completely came to stop at the end of 2020.
 As of December 31, 2020, most goods formerly subject to exclusions are no longer subject to exclusions.
 The exception to this was a small subset of mostly COVID-related goods.

 On May 28, 2021, the U.S. Senate voted 91-4 to amend the United States Innovation and Competition Act to include the Trade Act of 2021.
+Since then, the larger bill has passed the Senate and is being considered in the House.
 Among many other important developments, the Trade Act includes broad exclusion-related mechanisms.
 These include:

 - Renewal and extension of expired exclusions – For prospective imports, the renewal of expired exclusions across Lists 1, 2, 3, and 4 would extend through December 31, 2022 regardless of when they originally expired.